 - Dawn uses ion propulsion, or electrical fields for power; unlike chemical reactions that were used for the Space Shuttle Program.
 An example: Conod said for 5,400 pounds of chemical propellant, only 540 pounds of ions are needed.
 Ion propulsion will allow scientists to go deeper and deeper into space.
 Read more about that here.

-- Of all the meteorites that have crashed onto Earth, five percent of it has come from Vesta’s crust.
+- Of all the meteorites that have crashed onto Earth, 5 percent has come from Vesta’s crust.

 - Some asteroids, like Ida, have moons.
 Crazy, right?
 Read more about Ida and its moon Dactyl here.